laghzal49/laghzal49/README.md

 - 👀 I’m interested in dev
 - 🌱 I’m currently learning c
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me Insta Laaghzal
+- 📫 How to reach me Insta Gl1tch